Missional Innovative Partnership Grants

 You can add your ministry by clicking the link to "suggest an addition to the site" located beneath the map itself.

-Please contact Missioner for Mission, Amanda Ziebell-Finley (firstname.lastname@example.org) or Missioner for Community Engagement, Rachel Babbitt (email@example.com) for more information on this innovative tool.
+Please contact your Missioner for Community Engagement, Rachel Babbitt (email@example.com) for more information on this innovative tool.

 Living in the Green

 Living in the Green is a training partnership opportunity between ECMN and the Beecken Center of the School of Theology at the University of the South.
 Living in the Green has been intentionally designed to support any group needing to infuse to equip all the baptized with tools for exploring our gifts, energizing our leadership, and freeing our most innovative groups to launch thriving ministries.
 ECMN has an on-going relationship with Living in the Green and will be offering workshops, materials and other related opportunities throughout the 2015-2016 program year.
-For more information, contact the Missioner for Mission at firstname.lastname@example.org.
 Download the Living in the Green manual.